RAMshades/YOLO-SAHI_Detection/README.md

 pip install requirements.txt
 ```

+Alternatively, I like to use Anaconda to handle any differences or issues that come up with packages.
+You can use the code below in an Anaconda prompt:

+'''
+conda create -n ObjDetEnv
+conda activate ObjDetEnv
+pip install requirements.txt
+'''

 ## Manual Installation
 If you want to manually install the Ultralytics package, you can do so by going to the website and finding the conda version you want.
 Link provided here: